farcasterxyz/docs/docs/reference/contracts/reference/id-registry.md

 ---
-outline: [ 2, 3 ]
+outline: [2, 3]
 ---

-# ID Registry
+# Id Registry

-The ID Registry records which fid is associated with which Ethereum address, and manages fid transfers and recoveries.
+The Id Registry records which fid is associated with which Ethereum address, and manages fid transfers and recoveries.

-If you want to read information about an fid, transfer or recover an fid, or manage an fid's recovery address, use the ID Registry.
+If you want to read information about an fid, transfer or recover an fid, or manage an fid's recovery address, use the Id Registry.

 If you want to register a new fid, use the [ID Gateway](/reference/contracts/reference/id-gateway.md) instead.